Home : CLSC : Research

 DISCLAIMER

 The articles and commentaries published on the CLSC website are unofficial expressions of opinion.
 The articles and commentaries published on the CLSC website are unofficial expressions of opinion.
-The views and opinions expressed on the website are those of the authors and are not necessarily those of the Department of Defense, the Department of the Army, the US Army War College, or any other agency of the US government.
+The views and opinions expressed on the website are those of the authors and are not necessarily those of the Department of War, the Department of the Army, the US Army War College, or any other agency of the US government.
 Authors of Strategic Studies Institute and US Army War College Press products enjoy full academic freedom, provided they do not disclose classified information, jeopardize operations security, or misrepresent official US policy.
 Such academic freedom empowers them to offer new and sometimes controversial perspectives in the interest of furthering debate on key issues.
-The appearance of external hyperlinks does not constitute endorsement by the Department of Defense of the linked websites or the information, products, or services contained therein.
-The Department of Defense does not exercise any editorial, security, or other control over the information you may find at these locations.
+The appearance of external hyperlinks does not constitute endorsement by the Department of War of the linked websites or the information, products, or services contained therein.
+The Department of War does not exercise any editorial, security, or other control over the information you may find at these locations.